Voices of EIC Visitors & Kumon Instructors

 Komi Ofuna (Kumon Instructor, Kumon Okamoto Center)

-“For many children, English Immersion Camp (EIC) and English Immersion Day (EID) have become the motive for their afterwards activities.” … For example, a student who participated in EIC in 2008, due to family issue, had to give up on studying abroad, but now he enrolled in a Japanese university where he could fulfill his goal and travelled around the world on many international projects.
-In addition, there was also a student who challenged not only the English environment but studying abroad in Sweden.
+“For many children, English Immersion Camp (EIC) and English Immersion Day (EID) have become the motive for their afterwards activities.” … For example, a student who participated in EIC in 2008 had to give up on studying abroad due to family issue but now he is enrolled in a Japanese university where he can fulfill his goals and travel around the world on many international projects.
+In addition, there was also a student who took on the challenge not only of the English environment but also of studying abroad in Sweden.

-Regarding daily learning, there was a student who said “The reason why I didn’t quit KUMON was because I always felt interested in the contents of KUMON worksheets”.
-Inspired by the world she read about in the worksheet, she is now studying at an American university.
-In KUMON worksheets, there are many contents about science and society, so I would like the students to broaden their worldview through them.
+Regarding daily learning, there was a student who said, ‘The reason why I didn’t quit Kumon was because I always felt interested in the contents of Kumon worksheets.’
+Inspired by the world she read about in the worksheets, she is now studying at an American university.
+In Kumon worksheets, there are many contents about science and society, so I would like the students to broaden their worldview through them.
 Grammar is the foundation for a better understanding of the language, but it is a waste to learn English just for gaining grammar skills.

-With the synergy between what they read in daily learning in Kumon and the experiences they gained from immersion activities, I hope that the children can develop solid English skills, obtain a mindset to broaden their worldview, and in the future contribute to global society.
+With the synergy between what they read in their daily learning in Kumon and the experiences they gain from immersion activities, I hope that the children can develop solid English skills, obtain a mindset to broaden their worldview, and in the future contribute to global society.”